sidebar hamburger menu

 • Then, stop new updates for Production servers.
 In CLN set Sticky Tag to yesterday.
 You can do it by editing KEY in CLN in DDMMYY format.

-• Now, for example, let's use patches as of 03052018 (DDMMYY format).
+• Now, for example, let's use patches as of 03052018 (DDMMYYYY format).
 Set them for your QA server key.
 On the next auto-update, your QA servers will get those patches (auto-updates are typically every 4 hours).

 How to find a proper sticky patch name